Lumi Athena

-Marco Antonio Speck Gurrola (born January 10, 2006), known professionally as Lumi Athena, is an American-Mexican singer, songwriter, and record producer.
+Marco Antonio Speck Gurrola (born January 10, 2006), known professionally as Lumi Athena, is a Mexican-American singer, songwriter, and record producer.
 Born and raised in Guadalajara, Lumi began releasing music in 2022.
-His music became popular on TikTok and SoundCloud in 2023, and his songs "Smoke It Off", "Let Me See Ya Move," and "Icewhore" all reached the top 20 of the Billboard Hot Dance/Electronic Songs chart and the former of all was certified gold by the Recording Industry Association of America (RIAA).
+His music became popular on TikTok and SoundCloud in 2023, and his songs "Smoke It Off!", "Let Me See Ya Move!," and "Icewhore!

+" all reached the top 20 of the Billboard Hot Dance/Electronic Songs chart and the former of all was certified gold by the Recording Industry Association of America (RIAA).
 He is the pioneer and founder of Krushclub and is currently signed to 25/7 Records.